trendmicro/terraform-provider-conformity/docs/guides/azure_app_registry/azure_app_registry_provider.md

 page_title: "Configure Azure App Registry Provider"
 subcategory: "Accounts"
 description: |-
-  Provides instruction on how to configure Providers to Update Azure Cloud Conformity resources using Terraform.
+  Provides instruction on how to configure Providers to Update Azure Conformity resources using Terraform.
 ---

 # How To Configure Azure App Resgistry Provider
-Provides instruction on how to configure Providers to Update Azure Cloud Conformity resources using Terraform.
+Provides instruction on how to configure Providers to Update Azure Conformity resources using Terraform.

 ## Things needed:
 1. Azure login Access
-2. Cloud Conformity API Key
+2. Conformity API Key

 #### Step 1